wenqingqian3/wenqingqian3.github.io/README.md

 1. Multi-category support: `category: cate1 cate2`
    You can specify multiple categories for a post, but the source file must be placed in a specific category directory, which also contains the images.
 The directory name will be used as the primary category name, and a page will be generated only in this category.
    Sub-categories will be used to generate links in the blog index page.
+2. Reprint support: You can reprint articles, and include your own notes alongside them.

 ### usage
 ```shell